Rice Dressing (A Holiday Favorite)

 Add ground sausage, diced chicken, diced turkey, ground beef, and chicken livers/gizzards.
 All of these would be good choices and quite delicious.

-More Holiday Favorite Dishes
+More Holiday Favorite Recipes

-Rice dressing in a dish.
+Rice Dressing in a black skillet.

 Easy Rice Dressing